Accused Drunk Driver Crashes Van Into Littleton Market

 LITTLETON (CBS) – An accused drunk driver is facing several charges after crashing into a market in Littleton overnight.

 Police said the 21-year-old was in a van heading down Goldsmith Street around 11 p.m.
-Sunday when he raced through an intersection, tore through a loading dock on the side of the New Oriental Supermarket and a fence before the van hit a tree in the woods and finally came to a stop.
+Sunday when he raced through the King Street intersection, tore through a loading dock on the side of the New Oriental Supermarket and a fence before the van hit a tree in the woods and finally came to a stop.

 The driver, who has not been identified, was rushed to UMass Memorial Medical Center in Worcester in serious condition.

+“This could have been an extreme tragedy,” Littleton Police Chief Matthew Pinard told WBZ-TV.
+“It’s one of our busy intersections.”

 The fire department said the driver initially told them he lost control of his brakes.
-He’s now charged with driving under the influence of alcohol and failing to stop at a stop sign.
+He’s now charged with driving under the influence of alcohol, failing to stop at a stop sign and other driving offenses.

+Pinard said the driver may have passed out at the wheel and woke up when he hit a pothole in the parking lot.

+“You can see where the brakes locked up.
+There’s probably about 30 feet of skid marks right there,” the chief said.

 A crane was brought in to pull the damaged van out of the woods.